 Other initiatives to support the learning, development and educational outcomes of Koorie learners include:

-- may also be relevant for individual learners dependent upon their context
+- The Navigator Program may also be relevant for individual learners dependent upon their context